-Domestic abuse doesn't just happen to straight women - it affects gay men, lesbians, bisexual and transgender people.
-One in four lesbian and bisexual women and more than a third of gay and bisexual men have experienced domestic abuse from a partner.
+Domestic abuse doesn't just happen to straight women - it affects gay men, lesbians, bisexual and trans people.

 For more information about the extent and nature of LGBT domestic abuse see Stonewall Scotland's domestic abuse briefing.

 Domestic abuse happens in many different ways, and it can be hard to realise what you're going through is actually abuse.
 If you are frightened or concerned about the way a partner, ex-partner or family member is treating you, there are organisations out there ready to help.